OpusCapita/js-node-showroom-server/README.md

 ## Motivation to develop

-* Easilly browsing with examples to pick the most appropriate component for your current task
+* Easilly browsing react components with examples to pick the most appropriate component for your current task
 * Provide an **always actual documentation**

 ## Usage